bbleckel/bbleckel/README.md

 ### About me
 I am a former educator working now in software engineering.
-I am currently a cloud-native Java developer.
+I am currently a cloud-native Java developer working at IBM.
 I have experience in machine learning, data visualization, network theory, and object oriented programming.
 I am particularly interested in applied machine learning, algorithmic fairness, and computer science education.
 I am a fond consumer of data-driven story telling.